I have owned cats for over 60 years. Between them and their vets, I have learned a great deal about how they tick.

 - Animals respond to tone and sound.

-- Animals respond to your scent: anger, happy, sad, hurt, etc.
+- Animals respond to your scent and emotion: anger, happy, sad, hurt, etc.

 - Animals use a number of things to determine if they have done something wrong: smell, tone, body language, etc.